 - You expect to be financially disadvantaged whilst at university

-Applications are now open for the University of Sydney Bridging Course Scholarship here.
+Applications are now closed for the University of Sydney Bridging Course Scholarships.

 The Biology Bridging Course is strongly recommended if you are starting university and have not completed HSC Biology.
 It is also a great opportunity to refresh your knowledge after a break from study, or if you found biology difficult at school.